 2. Write for one, specific person

 Instead, aim to write content that’s clear, logical and user-friendly.
-The language you use plays a big part within your brand, so it’s important that it remains consistent, and easy to read.
+The language you use plays a big part in your brand, so it’s important that it remains consistent and easy to read.

 4. Avoid jargon and acronyms

 This approach doesn’t necessarily generate quick results, but it pays in the long run.
-Only when you understand a highly technical world like an insider can you write about it with confidence and authority, and then explain it to other through the content that you write.
+Only when you understand a highly technical world like an insider can you write about it with confidence and authority, and then explain it to others through the content that you write.

 5. Make it simple to scan read

 When writing for a B2B audience, it can be difficult to pitch at the right level, but even experts in your brand’s field will appreciate language that’s easy to read and accessible.
 Find the time to discover your brand’s tone of voice and carry this through all channels to ensure consistency.
 Your readers will thank you for it in the long run.